 At home, Katrina serves as the Government Advocacy Chair of the Canadian Coalition for Youth, Peace & Security (CCYPS) and sits on the board of the Women, Peace and Security Network – Canada (WPSN-C).
 Most recently, she chaired the WPS Dialogues FPS (wps-dialogue-fps.ca) process, to ensure the strong representation of civil society perspectives in Canada’s third National Action Plan on WPS.
 Katrina also spent several years at the Senate of Canada, as Parliamentary Affairs Advisor to a Senator, during that time Katrina launched the Senator’s nationwide youth advisory which supported policies focused on meaningful youth engagement within the Parliament of Canada and in federal legislation.
 Highlights from her time at the Senate also include spearheading parliamentary advocacy for the creation of the diplomatic Office of the WPS Ambassador; coordinating amendments in legislation to eliminate sex-based discrimination against Indigenous women in Canadian law; leading research for Canada’s recognition of the Rohingya crisis as genocide and policy advocacy for the Canadian Government to intervene in the case against Myanmar at the International Court of Justice; and, managing the secretariat for the Canadian Association of Feminist Parliamentarians.

-Katrina is currently pursuing her PhD in conflict resolution at Saint-Paul University.
-She holds a master’s in peace and conflict studies from the University of Manitoba and a bachelor’s in human rights and conflict resolution from the University of Winnipeg.
+Katrina is a Ph.D. candidate in conflict studies at Saint-Paul University.
+She holds a master’s in peace and conflict from the University of Manitoba and a bachelor’s in human rights and conflict resolution from the University of Winnipeg.
 Her academic research focuses on the synergies between the WPS and YPS agendas, and local peacebuilding approaches.